luismsgomes/qtlm/doc/ReadMe.txt

     qtleap_evaluate en pt

 This will translate and evaluate all testsets configured in files within
-$QTLEAP_ROOT/conf/en-pt/testsets.
+$QTLEAP_ROOT/conf/testsets/en-pt.

 Snapshots

-Saving a snapshot of all current evaluations, the current mercurial and svn revision numbers as well as a patch of the uncommited changes on both repositories:
+Saving a snapshot of all current evaluations, the current mercurial and SVN revision numbers as well as a patch of the uncommited changes on both repositories:

     qtleap_snapshot save "brief description of what changed since last snapshot"

-This command will save all current evaluations into a directory, plus a copy of the configuration file, a reference (date) to the transfer models and the mercurial and svn revision numbers of $QTLEAP_ROOT and
+This command will create a new directory snapshots/YYYY-MM-DD within the current directory and it will copy all current evaluations into it.
+The value of the $QTLEAP_CONF variable is saved into snapshot_info.txt within the snapshot directory, as well as the current mercurial and SVN revision numbers of $QTLEAP_ROOT and $TMT_ROOT respectively, and the current revision of the remote lxsuite service.
+Furthermore, uncommited changes to the $QTLEAP_ROOT and $TMT_ROOT repositories are also saved in the form of a unified diff (qtleap.diff and tectomt.diff), allowing us to recover the current source code in full extent.
-$TMT_ROOT and the configured remote lxsuite service.
-Furthermore, uncommited changes to the repositories are also saved in the form of a unified diff, allowing us to recover the current source code in full extent.

 WARNING: only files already tracked by mercurial and SVN will be included in the unified diff of every snapshot, ie, all files appearing with a question mark when you issue the commands hg status or svn status WILL NOT be included in the diff.